silnrsi/wstr/src/content/docs/reference/glossary.md

 <a id='hetnm'></a>heteronym|<a href='#homg'>homographs</a> which, although spelled the same way, are pronounced differently and have different meanings.
 For example, in English, _wind_ (noun, as in _weather_), and _wind_ (verb, to coil something).
 <a id='homg'></a>homograph|one of multiple words having the same spelling but different meanings.
 They may be pronounced differently, (for example in English _tear: rip_ and _tear: secreted when crying_), in which case they are also <a href='#hetnm'>heteronyms</a>, or they may be pronounced the same, (for example in American English _tire: cause to be fatigued_ and _tire: wheel of a car_), in which case they are also <a href='#homphn'>homophones</a>.
 <a id='homphn'></a>homophone | one of multiple words having the same pronunciation but different meanings.
 They may be spelled differently, (for example in English _write_ and _right_), in which case they are called heterographs, or the same, (for example in English _bark: on a tree_ and _bark: of a dog_), in which case they are also <a href='#homg'>homographs</a>.
+<a id='hyphen'></a>hyphenation | the process of using a hyphen or another punctuation mark to connect two or more words together to form a compound word, or to split a word across lines of text.
+Hyphenation can improve improve readability and clarity in writing by either joining syllables or words, or breaking them apart at appropriate points.

 ## <a id="I"></a>I